 This is why PSAT and SAT test prep is considered to be vital for college chances.
 CollegeBoard® has a practice PSAT® here for students who want to see where they stand.
 You can also register through CollegeBoard for the SAT® if your school does not already do so for you.
 While SAT and ACT test prep are important to enter a college, the PSAT is preparation for the tests that land you an admission in a college; in essence, the PSAT still plays a big part in your college ambitions.
 Remember that the normal date for PSAT® administration in Cincinnati is usually Wednesday or Saturday in the third week of October if you want to plan ahead.
 PSATs count for NMSQT® a student’s junior year, but schools may administer them as early as 9th grade.

 The SAT® :

-SAT® prep is slightly more involved than PSAT® tutoring.
-In general, the SAT math is slightly more in depth (more material from Algebra 2) and the SAT also requires an essay, while the PSAT has no equivalent.
-The essay on the SAT is part of a student’s composite Writing score.
+SAT test prep is slightly more involved than PSAT® tutoring.
+This is because SAT math is more in-depth (more material from Algebra 2) and the SAT also requires an essay, while the PSAT has no equivalent.
+The SAT prep classes include preparation for the essay on the SAT test which is part of a student’s composite Writing score.
 This link here at CollegeBoard.com offers test date and registration info.

 A full practice test is online, but it really makes sense to make the most of every test.
 Why take the test unless you are substantially prepared for it?
-The SAT® Question of the Day is also a great aid to get practice when sessions for the SAT® turn more test oriented than skill or step oriented.
+The SAT® Question of the Day is also a great aid to get practice when sessions for the SAT test prep turn more test oriented than skill or step oriented.

 SAT® Test Schedule (click to go to website)